FM171/HTB-write-ups/docs/CandyVault.md

 Change Content-Type to application/json.

-> We knnow from files the website uses MongoDB so simple google and find statement that search for email and password that is not null
+> We know from files the website uses MongoDB so simple google and find statement that search for email and password that is not null

 Replace the body with payload: